ratulalahy/intro_to_swe/projects/milestone-4.md

 Foster collaboration to plan and review pattern adoption and feature implementation.

 - Conduct team meetings for selection and drafting (e.g., mapping patterns to backlog features) and integration review (e.g., code walkthroughs, issue resolution).
 - Develop detailed agendas covering feature prioritization from backlog, pattern selection criteria (e.g., does it solve a real problem?
-Is there a simpler way?), integration strategies with MVC/SOLID/UI, and validation planning.
+Is there a simpler way?), and integration strategies with MVC/SOLID/UI.
 - Assign specific tasks with owners, deadlines, and milestones; encourage role rotation as per your schedule.
 - Promote active discussion on avoiding forced pattern use—challenge each choice to ensure it addresses a genuine code smell or need.
 - Save the meeting minutes in the repository.